niesssiobhan/data-structures-and-algorithms/code-challenges/hashTable/readme.md

 * The Big O for this would be 0(1) since iit will going through a linked list, looping through an array once.
 * My approach was to require in the linked list for my hashtable

+* The Big O for this owould be 0(n) since it would have to loop through the lengthof the arry and it could be any length.
+* My approach to this was to require in my hashtable and methods and to split it to only contain the first most common word and return it.

 ## API
 * `hash(key)`
   * the key is hashed before it is added to the table